Archive for the ‘ChurchTech’ Category

 Incorporates a comprehensive Event Location and integrates with various calendar systems.

-Con—The start date of an event uses a forward dated post which loses some information, though the update tracking in current Wordpress provides this information for audit.
+Con—The start date of an event uses a forward dated post which loses some information, though the update tracking in current WordPress provides this information for audit.

-Looking at the (well described) method of operation it is probably fairly complex, modifying deep parts of Wordpress, and hence hard to hack.
+Looking at the (well described) method of operation it is probably fairly complex, modifying deep parts of WordPress, and hence hard to hack.
 I am not sure I could get it to work with current WP.

 From that analysis I don’t think we will be using it but there are some great ideas there that I may adapt for use with whichever system we do go with.
 One thing the exercise has demonstrated is how many different ways you can use to achieve the same objective.